Attorney-General's Department (Australia)

 The Attorney-General's Department, also known as the Department of the Attorney-General, is the law enforcement and justice department of the Australian Government.
-The department is responsible for improving Australia's federal law and justice framework and provides legal services to the Australian Government.
-The department also oversees various sub-agencies and services including the Australian Human Rights Commission (AHRC) and the Director of Public Prosecutions.
+The department is responsible for improving Australia's federal law and judicial framework and provides legal advice and services to the Australian Government.
+The department also oversees various statutory authorities and child agencies including the Australian Human Rights Commission (AHRC) and the Director of Public Prosecutions.